drewhart/geonomics_docs/sphinx_dir/doc.rst

 Raises
 ------
 AssertionError
-    If either the Scapes or the Populations parameterized in the parameters file have not all been given distinct names
+    If either the Layers or the Populations parameterized in the parameters file have not all been given distinct names

 --------